-In September 2016, we agreed to establish a joint venture with Shanghai Fosun Pharmaceutical (Group) Co., Ltd. "Fosun Pharma", a subsidiary of Fosun International Limited, to research, develop, manufacture, and sell robotic-assisted catheter-based medical devices.
+In September 2016, we agreed to establish a joint venture with Shanghai Fosun Pharmaceutical (Group) Co., Ltd. ("Fosun Pharma"), a subsidiary of Fosun International Limited, to research, develop, manufacture, and sell robotic-assisted catheter-based medical devices.
 The joint venture will initially produce products targeting early diagnosis and cost-effective treatment of lung cancer, one of the most commonly diagnosed forms of cancer in the world.
 The technology will be used in robotic-assisted medical devices based on catheters and incorporates proprietary intellectual property developed or owned by us.
-The joint venture will be located in Shanghai, China, where it will perform research and development activities and manufacture catheter-based products for global distribution.
-Distribution in China will be conducted by the joint venture.
-Distribution outside of China will be conducted by us.
-The joint venture will be owned 60% by us and 40% by Fosun Pharma.
+The joint venture is located in Shanghai, China, where it will perform research and development activities and manufacture catheter-based products for global distribution.
+Distribution in China will be conducted by the joint venture, while distribution outside of China will be conducted by us.
+The joint venture is owned 60% by us and 40% by Fosun Pharma.
 The companies will contribute up to \$100 million as required by the joint venture, an arrangement representing a significant expansion of our relationship with Fosun Pharma.
 Since 2011, Chindex Medical Limited, a subsidiary of Fosun Pharma, has been our distribution partner for da Vinci Surgical Systems in China.

-Formation of the joint venture company is subject to approvals by the relevant PRC government authorities and administrative agencies.
-Upon formation, we expect the joint venture will commence the hiring of employees and establish manufacturing and research and development infrastructures.
-We expect that the joint venture will incur net losses before product commercialization, and we do not expect the joint venture to generate revenue until after 2017.
-There can be no assurance that we and the joint venture can successfully complete the development of the robotic-assisted catheter-based medical devices, that we or the joint venture will obtain the necessary regulatory approvals and successfully commercialize the products, that the joint venture will not require additional contributions to fund its business, or that the joint venture will become profitable.
+In the second quarter of 2017, the joint venture company was legally formed after receiving required approvals from the relevant PRC government authorities and administrative agencies.
+During the third quarter of 2017, the joint venture received contributions from us and Fosun Pharma.
+The joint venture also commenced hiring employees and began planning for the establishment of manufacturing infrastructure.
+For 2017, the joint venture did not have a material impact on our consolidated results.
+We expect that the joint venture will incur net losses before product commercialization and ramp up periods after commercialization, and that it will not generate revenue in 2018.
+Further, there can be no assurance that we and the joint venture can successfully complete the development of the robotic-assisted catheter-based medical devices; that we and the joint venture will successfully commercialize such products; that the joint venture will not require additional contributions to fund its business; or that the joint venture will become profitable.

-2016 Financial Highlights
+2017 Financial Highlights